Thursday, December 2, 2021

 If you're looking for an interesting day trip from London, Windsor might not be your first thought.
 But a recent excursion to Canada's Automotive Capital made for an enjoyable day out.

 Why?
 Most of the day was spent in Walkerville, Windsor's answer to London's own Wortley Village.
 That is, a heritage neighbourhood filled with older buildings that have been adapted into restaurants, antique shops, quaint boutiques, and pubs.
 The neighbourhood has lots of examples of architectural reuse, including a Bank of Montreal that's become a restaurant/club (left) and the old whiskey storage facility that's now Walkerville Brewery.
+(For a glimpse of the latter, see the end of this post.)

 For those not familiar with Walkerville, it was founded by distiller Hiram Walker, producer of Canadian Club Whisky, and became a town in 1890.
 Walker oversaw much of this "company town" himself, even building housing for his workers.
 It was annexed by Windsor in 1935, by which time industry had diversified to include the automotive industry.